-I will take some time in the next few days to give you "the party line".
-In other words, tell you the classic explanations, reasons and interpretations that one comes across in attempting to explain the differences and anamolies in these two genealogies.
+I will take some time in the next Gems to give you “the party line”.
+In other words, tell you the classic explanations, reasons and interpretations that one comes across in attempting to explain the differences and anomalies in these two genealogies.
 Then I will give you input to a new way of looking at it.
-Something I found when faced with a problem in Revelation, after being asked a question at a God's Awesome Book seminar.
+Something I found when faced with a problem in Revelation, after being asked a question at a God’s Awesome Book seminar.
 I suspect it will be important for you to know.
 Then I am thinking I may well do what I did back then.
-I have had a number of comments from people telling me how good it is to be able to have time to seek for answer to this for themselves but will guidance from me as to where to look.
-So that is what I will do I think.
+I have had a number of comments from people telling me how good it is to be able to have time to seek for answers to this for themselves but will guidance from me as to where to look.
+So I think that is what I will do.

 My comments were in the context of observing what happens on Twitter and the things that people respond to.
 Following the trivial and neglecting the important.
 That’s all.